Karen O: Lux Prima

 Lux Prima is the collaborative album from Karen O and musician-producer Danger Mouse, released March 15, 2019.
 The two originally met to discuss collaboration in 2007 as mutual admirers, but did not collaborate until 2016 due to scheduling and availability, resulting in the album Lux Prima three years later.

-An Encounter with Lux Prima

 "An Encounter with Lux Prima" was an immersive art piece and communal listening experience soundtracked by Karen O and Danger Mouse's collaborative album Lux Prima.
 The installation premiered at Los Angeles' Marciano Art Foundation in April 2019, where it played to sold-out audiences.
 The piece saw the duo collaborate with a number of artists, including creative director Barnaby Clay, sound designer Ren Klyce, lighting designer Tobias Rylander and visual artist Davy Evans, in collaboration with George Lucas' Skywalker Sound and Meyer Sound on audio design and build, as well as MSG's Obscura Digital on projection mapping.

 Personal life

-O has dated Spike Jonze and Liars lead singer Angus Andrew, the latter of whom was the subject of the Yeah Yeah Yeahs' song "Maps".
+Karen O has dated Spike Jonze and Liars lead singer Angus Andrew, the latter of whom was the subject of the Yeah Yeah Yeahs' song "Maps".
 In December 2011, she married director Barnaby Clay.
-Their son Django was born in August 2015.
+Their son was born in August 2015.